 What has changed?

 While a Project is Pre-Sale, not much has changed - it just looks a little different.
-Each new Deal you create in your CRM still starts its life in Parallax as a single Project, and each new Offering you create on a that Parallax Project will continue to be associated to that single Deal while Pre-Sale.
+Each new Deal you create in your CRM still starts its life in Parallax as a single Project, and each new Offering you create on a that Parallax Project will continue to be associated to that single Deal while in Pre-Sale.

 - Merging Deals